vertyco/ArkCSM/README.md

 4. run 'python arkcsm.py'
 5. Done.
 You can configure the app how you like and it will generate a config.json file

-Alternatively you can run the 'start.bat' script to execute it
+Alternatively you can run the 'start.bat' script to execute it(remember to run as administrator)
 ```

 This script is just to make it a little easier to host crossplay ark servers.